Ryan-M-Smith/Quinton-VoiceAssistant/README-EXT.md

 build and version of Python for your operating system [here](https://python.org/downloads).
 As of this version's, release date, the latest version of Python is 3.9.0.

-**MacOS Users:** If you prefer, you can install Python via Homebrew rather than from source.
+**MacOS Users:** If you'd prefer, you can install Python via Homebrew rather than from source.

 #### PyPI Requirements (`pip` requirements)